-By default, new screenshots are private and you are the only able to access them.
-Only when you share them to one of our integrations or via link, they get accessible outside of Marker.io.
+By default, new screenshots are private and you are the only one able to access them.
+Only when you share them to one of our integrations or via link are they get accessible outside of Marker.io.
 At any time, you can decide to delete your screenshots.

 For Jira, when you enter your authentication credentials in Marker.io, they are first ciphered using a highly secure algorithm (AES 256 bits) and then stored in our encrypted MongoDB database.

 For all the other integrations, we use OAuth2/OAuth3, which means we ask for certain permission to access your tool.
 The token we get from that connection is unique and stored securely in our encrypted database.

 Marker.io's team access is controlled by a carefully managed and audited security policy.
 All team members sign non-disclosure agreements to protect your data.
 All employees receive tools and training for handling sensitive data (including credentials) and for avoiding social engineering and other non-technical attacks.

 We log activity across our platform, from individual API requests to infrastructure configuration changes.
 Logs are aggregated for monitoring, analysis, and anomaly detection and archived in vaulted storage.
 We implement measures to detect and prevent log tampering or interruptions.

 We process payments with Stripe, which has been audited by a Payment Card Industry Standard-certified auditor, and is certified to PCI Service Provider Level 1.
 This is the most stringent level of PCI DSS certification available.
 Payment information is transmitted directly to Stripe via HTTPS for secure storage and is never transmitted to or stored on Marker.io servers.